The Pulse of K-Entertainment

 The acting categories are stacked, but the women’s side feels especially brutal

 Baeksang’s Best Actress category is probably where the bloodbath starts.
 Park Bo-young for Our Unwritten Seoul, Kim Go-eun for You and Everything Else, and Yoona for Bon Appétit, Your Majesty already give the field enough gravity to make “snub” discourse inevitable before a single envelope gets opened.
-The supporting field is just as dense, with Ha Yoon-kyung getting in for Undercover Miss Hong and the broader category rewarding performances that actually carried texture, not just star billing.
+The supporting field is just as dense, with Ha Yoon-kyung getting in for Undercover Miss Hong and the broader category rewarding performances that actually carried texture, not just star billing, according to the official Baeksang nominee slate released on April 13.
 Over in film, Lee Byung-hun and Ahn Hyo-seop help keep the movie side commercially visible, while Jeon Mi-do adds another serious performer to the overall conversation.
 This is the part of the ballot where Baeksang feels ruthless in the best way.
 It is less about popularity, more about who left the deepest mark.

 The new musical category is not a gimmick, it is Baeksang admitting the culture got bigger